BigBen3918/use-wallet/README.md

 To run the examples, switch to the respective directories.
 Then, simply run `yarn install` to install, and `yarn start` to run the examples on `localhost:1234`.

-## Special thanks

-useWallet() is a built on [web3-react](https://github.com/NoahZinsmeister/web3-react) and its connectors, which are doing all the hard work internally.